-How to Unshrink Clothes (and Prevent Them from Doing So in the First Place)
+How to Unshrink Clothes—and Prevent Them from Shrinking in the First Place

 It happens to the best of us.
-You (or your well-intended family member!) unknowingly tosses your favorite sweater, pair of jeans, or dress in the dryer on high heat, and it comes out a few sizes too small, too short, or totally misshapen.
-At some point in your laundering life—even for those who know how to do laundry the right way—it is inevitable that you will accidentally shrink a piece of clothing that belongs to yourself or a loved one.
-Though there are times you may want to intentionally shrink your clothes.
+You (or your well-intended family member) reaches into the laundry basket and unknowingly tosses your favorite sweater in the dryer on high heat, and it comes out a few sizes too small, short or totally misshapen.
+At some point in your laundering life—even for those who know how to do laundry the right way—it is inevitable that you will accidentally shrink a piece of clothing.
+But all is not necessarily lost!
+Experts say it’s possible to learn how to unshrink clothes … if you follow a few strategic steps.

 Why do clothes shrink?

-Provided you follow the instructions on the laundry care tag, a high-quality garment or fabric should have the ability to maintain its original shape and good dimensional stability, meaning you should be able to wash and dry it without its size being impacted.
+Before you learn how to unshrink clothes, it’s important to understand why they shrink in the first place.
+Provided you follow the instructions on the laundry care tag, a high-quality garment or fabric should maintain its original shape and good dimensional stability—meaning you should be able to wash and dry it without its size being impacted.
 However, there are a variety of reasons why a product might shrink.

-Other reasons why clothing might shrink has to do with how much tension a yarn is under when the fabric is woven or knitted or while it is being processed, and the overall quality of the clothing.
-In general, higher-quality manufacturers use special finishes and production techniques to prevent shrinkage.
+How much tension yarn is under when the fabric is woven, knitted or processed and the overall quality of the clothing will also affect whether an item is more prone to shrinkage.
+In general, higher-quality manufacturers use special finishes and production techniques to prevent this from happening.

 How can you prevent shrinking in the first place?

-With cotton items, lowering the wash temperature and air drying will help prevent a garment from shrinking.
-Blue jeans and other heavier sturdier fabrics can be hung by the hems on pants hangers to line dry.
-The weight of the damp fabric will naturally lengthen the legs as the jeans air dry.
-Less sturdy lightweight fabrics should lay flat to dry because wet fabric is heavier than dry fabric, and shoulder seams can rip out or stretch if hung to dry.
-Accidentally spill something?
-You can use this guide to remove any stain.
+With cotton items, lowering the wash temperature and air-drying will help prevent a garment from shrinking due to “relaxation.”
+Blue jeans and other heavy fabrics can be hung by the hems on pants hangers to line-dry; the weight of the damp fabric will naturally lengthen the legs.
+Less sturdy lightweight fabrics (think: sweaters) should lay flat to dry, since the weight of the wet item can cause shoulder seams to rip or stretch if they’re hung to dry.

 Bowonpat Sakaew/Getty Images